ralphtorrejos-devops/pipeline-mlops-test/README.md

-# MLOP Pipeline Implementation
+# MLOPS Pipeline Implementation

-This project represents my implementation of a machine learning operations (MLOP) pipeline, combining ML model development with DevOps practices.
+This project represents my implementation of a machine learning operations (MLOPS) pipeline, combining ML model development with DevOps practices.
 It's designed to demonstrate how to effectively deploy and manage ML models in a production environment.

 ## Project Overview

-Here's the structure of my MLOP pipeline implementation:
+Here's the structure of my MLOPS pipeline implementation:

 ```
 .